 Principle 2: Agree to Pursue Incremental, Evolutionary Change

 The Kanban method is designed to meet minimal resistance and thus encourages continuous small incremental and evolutionary changes to the current process.
 Having your team agreed to follow a path to a common goal will help eliminate the fear of change.
+This is a good reason to get started with continuous improvement.

 Principle 3: Respect the Current Process, Roles & Responsibilities